Classification, the Perceptron, and Logistic Regression

 The sigmoid was already shown on the right panel of Figure 3.
 Notice the following properties:

 So the sigmoid is a soft version of the perceptron’s hard step: it transitions smoothly from \(0\) to \(1\) around \(z = 0\), rather than jumping discontinuously.
-This smoothness is the key.
+This smoothness is the key, and it is also exactly what will turn the perceptron’s hard half-spaces into logistic regression’s graded probability field once we compare the two.

 A natural question: why this particular function and not some other smooth function that goes from \(0\) to \(1\)?
 For now, take it as given.
 We will see in a future post on generalized linear models that the sigmoid arises naturally from a more fundamental principle, the assumption that \(y \mid \vb{x}\) follows a Bernoulli distribution.